Brett Leason

-Brett Leason (born April 30, 1999) is a Canadian professional ice hockey winger for the Washington Capitals of the National Hockey League (NHL).
+Brett Leason (born April 30, 1999) is a Canadian professional ice hockey winger for the San Jose Sharks of the National Hockey League (NHL).
 He was selected 56th overall by the Capitals in the 2019 NHL entry draft after going undrafted the previous two years, and has also played in the NHL for the Anaheim Ducks.

 Playing career

 Amateur career

 Leason played his minor hockey in Calgary, Alberta, for the Calgary Stampeders and the junior Calgary Flames organizations of the Alberta Minor Hockey Association.
 He was chosen in the third round, 50th overall by the Tri-City Americans of the Western Hockey League (WHL) in the 2014 WHL Bantam Draft.
 He earned a silver medal with Calgary North at the 2015 Alberta Cup.
 Starting the 2016–17 season, Leason earned a spot with the Americans but could not move up in their roster and was traded the following season to the Prince Albert Raiders for a draft pick.
 After joining the Raiders, Leason blossomed, scoring 15 goals and 32 points in his next 54 games.
 In the 2018–19 season, Leason led the Raiders in scoring with 36 goals and 89 points.
 With his solid play, the Raiders earned a first place finish in the league.
 Leason continued his great play into the WHL playoffs, where he led his team in scoring with 10 goals and 25 points in 22 games, helping the Raiders win the Ed Chynoweth Cup as champions of the WHL.
 Leason and the Raiders were invited to the 2019 Memorial Cup tournament, but finished fourth.
 Leason was named to the WHL (East) First All-Star Team at the end of the season.